 Obicetrapib, a next-generation selective inhibitor of cholesteryl ester transporter protein (CETP), is currently undergoing clinical trials to lower LDL-C levels and reduce major adverse cardiovascular events.
-Results of the phase 2 ROSE trial (NCT04753606) demonstrated that obicetrapib, administered orally at doses of 5 mg and 10 mg alongside intensive statin therapy, reduced Lp(a) levels by 33.8% and 56.5%, respectively, compared to placebo (166).
-The phase 2 ROSE1 and ROSE2 trials investigated objcetrapib as an add-on therapy to high-intensity statins in individuals without CVD but with LDL cholesterol levels >70 mg/dL.
+The results of the phase 2 ROSE trial (NCT04753606) demonstrated that obicetrapib, administered orally at doses of 5 mg and 10 mg alongside intensive statin therapy, reduced Lp(a) levels by 33.8% and 56.5%, respectively, compared to placebo [166].
+The phase 2 ROSE1 and ROSE2 trials investigated obicetrapib as an add-on therapy to high-intensity statins in individuals without CVD but with LDL cholesterol levels > 70 mg/dl.
 A pooled analysis revealed that obicetrapib 10 mg, combined with high-intensity statin therapy, significantly reduced Lp(a) levels by 57% compared to placebo.
-This reduction surpasses those achieved with PCSK9 inhibitors (15-30%), niacin (30%), or other CETP inhibitors (25%) (167).
-At the AHA 2024 the results of the BROOKLYN trial with obicetrapib in patients with heFH (baseline Lp(a) levels in the obicetrapib group was 45.8 nmol/L) were released that showed 54.3% placebo-adjusted Lp(a) reduction in the intervention arm and 38% of patients with >50% Lp(a) reduction (168).
-Currently, obicetrapib is under investigation in a phase 2 trial (VINCENT), it is an open-label 16-week trial aimed to evaluate Lp(a) levels for patients with elevated Lp(a) being treated with obicetrapib and obicetrapib/evolocumab.
-The VINCENT trial started recruiting patents at the end of 2024 and will be completed at the end of 2025 (NCT06496243) (169) (Table 2).
+This reduction surpasses those achieved with PCSK9 inhibitors (15-30%), niacin (30%), or other CETP inhibitors (25%) [167].
+At the AHA 2024,